How it works

 Developed from 40+ years of family violence intervention work

 Ake is the home to original content developed by industry expert Ken McMaster and his team at HMA, who have been working to disrupt family violence in New Zealand and Australia for over 40 years.
-The videos, articles and exercises have been designed from a trauma informed approach and can integrate with industry standard family / whānau violence programmes.

 Have a question?